PlasmaPy/PlasmaPy/docs/glossary.rst

       `numpy.number` types.
 Note that if a PlasmaPy function expects a dimensional |Quantity| and a real number is provided, then the real number is often assumed to have the appropriate SI units.

+   unit test
+      A software test that verifies a single unit of behavior, does it quickly, and does it in isolation from other tests [].

 .. |argument| replace:: :term:`argument`
 .. |parameter| replace:: :term:`parameter`